Adrenaline (Epinephrine) Injectors Frequently Asked Questions (FAQ)

 They should also not eat or drink anything, as this can cause them to vomit, which may be inhaled (aspirated).

-Q 14: If you don’t think it’s worked or if you pull the injector out too quickly, can the device be reused?
+Q 17: If you pull the adrenaline injector out too quickly, can the device be reused?

-There are no absolute contraindications (factors which make it unwise to give treatment) for use of an adrenaline injector in an person who is experiencing anaphylaxis.
+There are no absolute contraindications (factors which make it unwise to give treatment) for use of an adrenaline injector in a person who is experiencing anaphylaxis.

 However, it is important to follow the instructions, ensure that the needle end of the adrenaline injector is on the person's outer mid-thigh and that the needle is not touched after administration, to avoid needle stick injury.